 Unless you know them and are able to keep a close watch, say no to visiting pets.
 New visiting pets can add stress to an already anxious pet, which could result in aggressive behaviour or acting out.

-If visiting pets are unavoidable, try separating different areas of the house where pets can be while unattended.
+If Christmas pet visitors are unavoidable, try separating different areas of the house where pets can be while unattended.
 Only allow interaction when you are able to give them your full attention.

 10. Toys and Batteries